 (There’s that elf!)
 Another favorite tradition of ours?
 Wrap Christmas books from the library for the kids to open each December night leading to the big day.

-Aristea Brady is the evening news anchor weeknights on Fox31 News.
+Aristea Brady was formerly an evening news anchor weeknights on Fox31 News.
 To find more of Aristea’s tips on her hobby of all things holiday and home, follow her Instagram @aristea.brady.